-R11.3 The workpackage will provide (either as tables or a software service) cross-matches of sources in the LSST catalogues with sources in the VISTA, VPHAS, WISE and Spitzer catalogues, with the ability to extend to EUCLID catalogues.
+R11.3 The workpackage will provide well-documented software for cross-matches of sources in the LSST catalogues with sources from a list of catalogues derived from community input, such as the VISTA, VPHAS, WISE and Spitzer catalogues, with the ability to extend to EUCLID catalogues.

-R11.4 It should provide cross-matches with other catalogues the LSST:UK community deem to be useful.
+R11.4 It should provide cross matches with other catalogues the LSST:UK community deem to be useful.